kjhickman/veloce/README.md

 ### As a Library

-You can also use Veloce as a library in your own C# projects:
+You can also use Veloce as a library in your own C# projects (.NET 8 and above):

 ```csharp
 using Veloce;